Is Sour Cream Safe During Pregnancy? (Updated 2026 Guide)

 What to Avoid

-• Unpasteurized or raw milk sour cream (rare but found at some farmers markets)
+• Unpasteurized or raw milk sour cream (rare but sometimes found at farmers markets)

-• Homemade sour cream unless you're certain the cream was pasteurized
+• Homemade sour cream unless you're certain pasteurized ingredients were used

-• Products past their expiration date or with off smells/textures
+• Products left unrefrigerated or past expiration date

 Most Common Ingredients in Sour Cream Products